Michelle Steel: Caucus memberships

+Post-congressional activities

+In February 2025, Steel was appointed by Speaker of the House Mike Johnson to a bipartisan commission designed to study the feasibility of establishing a new national museum dedicated to the history and culture of Asian Americans and Pacific Islanders.

 Personal life

-In 1981, Steel married Shawn Steel, who became California Republican Party chairman from 2001 to 2003 and Republican National Committeeman from California since 2008.
+In 1981, Steel married Shawn Steel, who was the California Republican Party chairman from 2001 to 2003 and has been the Republican National Committeeman from California since 2008.
 They have two daughters and live in Seal Beach, California.
-Steel is a Christian.
+She is a Protestant Christian.

-At a 2014 Tea Party event in Newport Beach, Steel said she had withdrawn her younger daughter from the University of California, Santa Cruz, and sent her to Loyola Marymount University for a one-year "brainwash" after her daughter voiced support for same-sex marriage and President Barack Obama.